d2l-ai/d2l-vi/chapter_computational-performance/hybridize_vn.md

 This is possible since a compiler gets to see the full code before turning it into machine instructions.
 For instance, it can release memory (or never allocate it) whenever a variable is no longer needed.
 Or it can transform the code entirely into an equivalent piece.
-To get a better idea consider the following simulation of imperative programming (it's Python after all) below.
+To get a better idea consider the following simulation of imperative programming (it is Python after all) below.
 -->

 Quy trình trên cho phép chúng ta tối ưu hóa chương trình một cách đáng kể.